 Replace Your Toothbrush Regularly

 Toothbrushes do wear out quite quickly, and usually, it is necessary to replace them every three months on average.
 Make a note on your calendar as to when you should be changing your toothbrush and keep an eye on the bristles.
 If they begin to look worn or splayed, it’s time to invest in a brand-new brush.
+Ideally, you should be changing your toothbrush every 3 to 4 months according to this cosmetic dentist in Paramus.

 Get Professional Advice on How to Clean Your Teeth Thoroughly